 Is my area affected by the outage?

-You can find a map of areas affected by the outages here.
-According to the PG&E website, the following counties will experience power outages:
+You can find a map of areas affected by PSPS outages here.

-Why shut off power now and not for the last several decades?
+Why did PG&E start shutting off power recently and not for the last several decades?

 This is likely due to the devastating wildfires of the last few years, which destroyed thousands of acres of forest and were some of the deadliest fires in California history.
 PG&E was found to be liable for damages from these fires.
 In an effort to prevent more wildfires, PG&E has proactively turned of power to areas that could be most affected by dry conditions and high wind speeds.

 It's not even windy!
 Why is the power still turned off?

 The power could be off in your area even if it isn't windy outside.
 This is because it may be windy where your power is generated, which is why your power may be turned off even if you are not experiencing windy conditions.